Company Limited by Guarantee and not having a Share Capital

 (d) to facilitate and act as a forum for the discussion of Mountaineering issues;

-(e) to foster, encourage, represent and promote the interests of Mountaineering clubs in Scotland;
+(e) to foster, encourage, represent and promote the interests of Clubs in Scotland;

 (a) to obtain, collect and receive money and funds by way of contributions, subscriptions, affiliation fees, donations, legacies, awards, grants, covenants or by organising functions or events or by any other lawful method, and to accept and receive gifts of property of any description (whether subject to any special trust or not);